-- (1) The member of Management who is part of Senior Management is also a member of the Board of Directors. - (2) This amount includes per diems for attendance at the Board of Directors and Committee meetings, which are recognised under "Other operating costs External services Other expenses" in the income statement for 2018 (Note 15). - (3) This amount includes per diems for attendance at the Board of Directors and Committee meetings received by the Secretary of the Board of Directors and Committees, who does not have Company Director status. - (4) The second three-year period of the 2014-2019 Plan expired on 31 December 2017.
-At its 28 May 2018 meeting, the Appointments and Remuneration Committee validated the coefficients applicable to the theoretical units convertible into shares allocated to each beneficiary of the second three-year period of the 2014-2019 Plan, at 1.5 in the case of the Efficiency Ratio and 0 in the case of Total Shareholder Return (TSR), and established the number of shares deliverable to the Company's Senior Management at 1,248 shares, worth €37 thousand.
-In June 2018, the Plan was settled through the net delivery, once the withholdings set forth in prevailing tax legislation had been applied, of 727 shares (Note 4.13).
+- (1) The member of Management who was part of Senior Management was also a member of the Board of Directors. - (2) This amount includes per diems for attendance at the Board of Directors and Committee meetings, which are recognised under "Other operating costs External services Other expenses" in the income statement for 2019 (Note 15). - (3) This amount includes per diems for attendance at the Board of Directors and Committee meetings received by the Secretary of the Board of Directors and Committees, who does not have Company Director status. - (4) On 31 December 2018, the third three-year period of the 2014-2019 Plan expired.
+At its 27 May 2019 meeting, the Appointments and Remuneration Committee validated the coefficients applicable to the theoretical units convertible into shares allocated to each beneficiary of the third three-year period of the 2014-2019 Plan, at 1.5 in the case of the Efficiency Ratio and 0 in the case of Total Shareholder Return (TSR), and established the number of shares deliverable to the Company's Senior Management at 1,248 shares, worth €28 thousand.
+This Plan was settled in June 2019 through the net delivery, once the withholdings set forth in prevailing tax legislation had been applied, of 733 shares valued at €17 thousand (Note 4.13).

-At 31 December 2019 and 2018, the Company had not extended any loans or advances and had not assumed any collateral or pension or life insurance obligations vis-à-vis current or former members of the Board of Directors or the Company's senior management other than those indicated above.
+At 31 December 2020 and 2019, the Company had not extended any loans or advances and had not assumed any collateral or pension or life insurance obligations vis-à-vis current or former members of the Board of Directors or the Company's senior management other than those indicated above.

-In compliance with Additional Provision Twenty-six of Organic Law 3/2007, of 22 March, regarding effective gender equality, at 31 December 2019 the Board of Directors comprised six members, of which four were men (66.67%) and two were women (33.33%).
+In compliance with Additional Provision Twenty-Six of Organic Law 3/2007, of 22 March, regarding effective gender equality, at 31 December 2020 the Board of Directors comprised five members, four men (80%) and one woman (20%).